homics/instructions/homics/docs/user-guide/stock.md

 the second message only updates the data since the orderId is unique.

 It explains why we keep the `table StockOperation`.

+## Congratulations

+You finish this Hands On in time.
+We want to thank you for coming and hopefully, you learnt a lot and are happy with the content of this Hands On.

 ## What's next ?

 Come see us at our stand and let us know what you though about the Hands On.

 Please your feedback means a lot to us.
-If you have 5 mins to spare, could you fill this [survey](https://docs.google.com/forms/d/1VAbfBPXvYej24ciUkATdY9dSuQVxMxfBG3psfe4mQoo/edit)
+If you have 5 minutes to spare, could you fill this.
+[survey](https://docs.google.com/forms/d/1VAbfBPXvYej24ciUkATdY9dSuQVxMxfBG3psfe4mQoo/edit)

 Thank you.